Do Go On - 163 - WW2 Badass Audie Murphy

 I hate all of you.

-Somebody thanks someone.
+Somebody thank someone.

-I'd love to think if I could.
+I'd love to thank, if I could.

-I love them small states.
+I love them small states

 Where is Maine?

-Somewhere up around the edge?
+Somewhere up around the edge

-That's what I was thinking.
+That's what I was thinking

-I said edge.
+I said edge

-Yeah, you're damn right.
+Yeah you're damn right

-I'd love to think.
+I'd love to thank Michelle Stafford

 The real life, Dave.